ovgutunc/Exploratory-Data-Analysis-using-SQL/README.md

 >-Aileen Muriel Riggin with the youngest Olympic gold medalist at 13 as a female diver<br>
 >-Charles Jacobus with the oldest Olympic gold medalist at 64 as a male roque player<br>

+_Thank you for your precious time.I hope you enjoy my data world as much as ı do._<br>
+_Keep grinding !_